Notes on solving and playing peg solitaire on a computer: Abstract

 \section{Abstract}

 We consider the one-person game of peg solitaire played on a computer.
-Two popular board shapes are the 33-hole cross-shaped board, and the 15-hole triangular board---we use them as examples throughout.
-The basic game begins from a full board with one peg missing and finishes at a board position with one peg.
+Two popular board shapes are the 33-hole cross-shaped board, and the 15-hole triangle board---we use them as examples throughout.
+The basic game begins from a full board with one peg missing and the goal is to finish at a board position with one peg.
 First, we discuss ways to solve the basic game on a computer.
-Then we consider the problem of quickly distinguishing boards positions that can be reduced to one peg (``winning" board positions) from those that cannot be solved to one peg (``losing" board positions).
+Then we consider the problem of quickly distinguishing board positions where the goal can still be reached (``winning" board positions) from those where it cannot.
 This enables a computer to alert the player if a jump under consideration leads to a dead end.
-On the 15-hole triangular board, it is possible to identify all winning board positions (from any single vacancy start) by storing a key set of 437 board positions.
+On the 15-hole triangle board, it is possible to identify all winning board positions (from any single vacancy start) by storing a key set of 437 board positions.
 For the ``central game" on the 33-hole cross-shaped board, we can identify all winning board positions by storing 839,536 board positions.
+By viewing a successful game as a traversal of a directed graph of winning board positions, we apply a simple algorithm to count the number of ways to traverse this graph, and calculate that the total number of solutions to the central game is 40,861,647,040,079,968.
+Our analysis can also determine how quickly we can reach a ``dead board position", where a one peg finish is no longer possible.